 Window tint laws in North Carolina were enacted in 2001.
 The legal tint in North Carolina is 35% for all windows except the front windshield.

-Window tint darkness is measured by Visible Light Transmission (VLT), which indicates the percentage of light allowed through the tinted window.
-Here’s a breakdown of legal tint darkness for different vehicle types.
+The legal tint darkness level is measured by Visible Light Transmission (VLT), which indicates the percentage of light that passes through the film.
+Here’s a breakdown of the legal VLT limits for different types of vehicles.

 • Windshield: Only non-reflective tint should be above the manufacturer’s AS-1 line or top 5 inches.

-• Back Side windows: It should be allowed more than 35% of VLT.
+• Back Side windows: More than 35% of VLT should be allowed.

 North Carolina tint laws 2024 for cars - legal tint percentages explained.